gkcgautam/sass-css-utilities/README.md

 `mh-X` : Horizontal Margin.
 Eg: mh-5 is margin-left: 5px; margin-right: 5px;

 ### Padding
-Padding classes are just like margin classes.
+Padding classes are also auto generated just like the margin classes.

 `pad-X` : Padding X. Eg: pad-5 is padding: 5px;